Spanish Barb Horse

 Origins

-Breeding of these animals was originated in the Americas during the 16th & 17th centuries by breeding Barbs to a variety of Iberian breeds like the Andalusian & the Jennet.
-These animals effectively carry the strength, endurance & adaptability of the Barb with the noble bearing, quality breeding & smooth gaits of the Iberian animals.
-Their ancestors helped to discover the new world and was found useful to all of the people they encountered.
+Breeding of these animals was originated in the Americas during the 16th and 17th centuries by breeding Barbs to a variety of Iberian breeds, including Andalusians and Jennets.
+The resulting animals effectively carried the strength, endurance and adaptability of Barbs with the noble bearing, quality and smooth gaits of Iberian animals.

 Features